If you have any accessibility issues using this site, please contact us directly at GOAL@georgetown.edu.

 GOAL is regularly updated to expand and refine the activity descriptions, update policies and plans relevant to each activity, and add to the library of case studies.

-The tool was developed jointly by the Georgetown University Center for Global Health Science and Security and Talus Analytics.
+The tool was developed by the Georgetown University Center for Global Health Science and Security.
 The content draws from feedback from panels of international experts on outbreak preparedness and response in addition to on-going research efforts within the Center.

-A research brief describing GOAL is available here.
+A research brief describing GOAL is available here and can be cited as

 Citation and data use

-The Georgetown University Center for Global Health Science and Security, working with Talus Analytics, has created and maintains this site for use by researchers, decision-makers and other interested parties.
+The Georgetown University Center for Global Health Science and Security has created and maintains this site for use by researchers, decision-makers and other interested parties.
 We encourage you to use the data from this site.
 If you do, though, please use the following citation:

 Georgetown University Center for Global Health Science & Security.
 Georgetown Outbreak Activity Library.
 Washington, DC: Georgetown University.
 Available at https://goal.ghscosting.org/